MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 5. In the chart, select the **DeviceContext** node.
 6. In the right pane, verify the additional details about your device (for example, the **UserAgent** value and operating system version).

-    If you see additional details, beyond what was submitted in the API call, you've correctly set up device fingerprinting.
+    If you see additional details beyond what was submitted in the API call, you've set up device fingerprinting correctly.